 Bozeman, MT 59717-2805

-Write an essay that speaks to your reasons for seeking the Master of Science in Science Education program at MSU.
-What are your professional goals and how will this degree assist you to reach them?
+Write a personal statement that discusses your reasons for seeking the Master of Science in Science Education program at MSU.
+What are your professional goals and how will this degree help you reach them?

 Please include details about your professional science education experiences.
 Describe your involvement in schools where you teach and/or have taught (such as courses taught or supervisory responsibilities) and informal science education experiences such as work with a nature center, museum, or curriculum committee.
 You may also describe your experience with computer mediated instruction.

-Your essay is an opportunity to tell the admissions committee unique things about your educational background and personal history.
+Your statement is an opportunity to tell the admissions committee unique things about your educational background and personal history.
 The admissions committee includes science and education faculty members who teach in the program and serve on the program steering committee.
-This essay helps them to learn more about you.
+This personal statement helps them to learn more about you.

 Transfer Credit Information

 Graduate level courses/credit taken at another institution may be considered for transfer.
 There are several guidelines governing use of courses taken at MSU or another institution before being admitted into a specific graduate program.
 The Graduate School has a nine (9) Credit Transfer/non-degree Policy.
 Please be sure to contact the MSSE office (406-994-5679) if you have taken previous MSU/MSSE courses or have credits from another university that may be considered for transfer into this program.
 This is very important for allowing maximum credit transfer.

 - Graduate application

 - Official transcripts in envelopes sealed by each of the institutions or sent electronically directly from the institution to the MSSE office

 - Personal Statement